VinayKale1998/neoma-assessment/README.md

 ## Configuration

+- **No `.env` Files or External Secrets**: To keep the setup process as straightforward as possible, I've avoided the use of `.env` files or external secret management.
+This decision helps in reducing setup complexity and eliminates the need for additional dependency management.

-The application is designed to be simple and straightforward, with minimal configuration needed.
+- The application is designed to be simple and straightforward, with minimal configuration needed.
 Once you have completed the installation steps, the application is configured and ready to run.
 There are no additional environment variables or external setup requirements to worry about.

 clone, install, and you’re all set to start using the application.